AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       -- Tmp'Destructor;

-Note that the compiler is free to optimize the above by directly assigning A and B if it knows that there's no clone and adjust user attributes:
+Note that the compiler is free to optimize the above by directly assigning A and B if it knows that there's no user defined constructor, destructor or assign attributes:

 .. code-block:: ada